wuisabel-gif/wuisabel-gif/README.md

 🎻 **[BowTrack](https://github.com/wuisabel-gif/BowTrack)**.
 To fix my own cello bowing, I built a computer-vision tool that reads bowing motion, posture, and early technique signals with OpenCV and MediaPipe.

+💬 Everything here is open source, and I'd love to collaborate with anyone who shares the interest and the passion.
+If you want to fix or extend something, PRs are welcome.
+Got a specific question or a half-formed idea?
+Open an issue and let's talk it through.

 **Also ongoing**

 🌊 Localization, estimation, and mission planning for [**Barracuda 2.0**](https://drive.google.com/file/d/1BrcK6pGdd4CBl9zglACMc6I8wHD-CQNz/view), an autonomous underwater vehicle, with my teammates at [**USC AUV**](https://uscfrl.com).